 0. The UE is registered in 5GC via an AMF.
 The AMF ID is stored in the UDM.

-1. The slice specific AAA-S requests the revocation of authorization for the Network Slice identified by the GPSI in the AAA Protocol Revoke Authorization Request message.
+1. The slice specific AAA-S requests the revocation of authorization for the Network Slice identified by the GPSI accessed through SN identified by SN-ID in the AAA Protocol Revoke Authorization Request message.
 This message is sent to NSSAAF instance interfacing with AAA-S or AAA-P if it is used.

 The AAA-P, if present, relays the request to the NSSAAF.

 2. The NSSAAF checks whether the AAA-S is authorized to request the revocation by checking the local configuration of AAA-S address per S-NSSAI.
-If success,the NSSAAF requests UDM for the AMF serving the UE using the Nudm_UECM_Get (GPSI, AMF Registration) service operation.
+If success,the NSSAAF requests UDM for the AMF serving the UE using the Nudm_UECM_Get (GPSI, SN-ID, AMF Registration) service operation.
 The UDM provides the NSSAAF with the AMF ID of the AMF serving the UE.

 3. The NSSAAF sends an acknowledgement to the the AAA-S/AAA-P with AAA Protocol Revoke Authorization Response message.
 If the AMF is not registered in UDM the procedure is stopped here.